nicvagn/arthritis-door-knob/README.md

 ## Overview
 <!--- A brief summary of the project.
 What it does, who it is for, how much it costs. --->
-The arthritis door knob is an assistive technology device that <INSERT DESCRIPTION FROM THE OUTLINE OF The DEVICE>.
+The arthritis door knob makes door knobs easier to open for thouse who have dificulty grasping.
+It attaches to an existing round door knob.

-<MODIFY LINE AS NECESSARY> The device is comprised of off-the-shelf electronics and 3D printed parts.
+The device is comprised of off-the-shelf adhesive strips and 3D printed parts.

 The arthritis door knob is open assistive technology (OpenAT).
 Under the terms of the open source licenses, the device may be built, used, and improved upon by anyone.